MarneeDear/presentations/README.md

 .Net

-* SpecFlow -- a talk on Behavior Driven Development using SpecFlow
+* SpecFlow -- a talk on Behavior Driven Development using SpecFlow (June 20015)
-* TBD Graphs and the Neo4j Client
+* TBD Graphs and the Neo4j Client (April 2016)

 Python

-* Py2neo -- a talk on graphs, graph databases, Neo4j, and the Neo4j python client, Py2neo
+* Py2neo -- a talk on graphs, graph databases, Neo4j, and the Neo4j python client, Py2neo (Feb 2016)